 © Warner/Chappell Music, Inc.

-We all rushed out and Elton repeated the ending, with everyone singing,
+We all rush out and Elton repeats the ending, with everyone singing,

 ‘New York, New York